kclreflect/kclreflect.github.io/content/_index.md

 #### architecture

-`reflect`'s software components are designed to be deployed to a kubernetes cluster (or to minikube for testing), which can be realised by a cloud provider such as AWS as follows:
+`reflect`'s software components are designed to be deployed to a Kubernetes cluster (or to Minikube for testing), which can be realised by a cloud provider such as AWS as follows:

 {{< figure src="/images/software/architecture.png" >}}